ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-6-1.md

 ## Conclusion

 Choosing the right metrics is crucial for evaluating the effectiveness of sales and operations planning.
 By aligning metrics with strategic objectives, identifying relevant performance indicators, ensuring cross-functional alignment, and considering data availability, organizations can make informed decisions to optimize their S&OP processes.
-In the next chapter, we will explore how to effectively track and analyze the chosen metrics to drive continuous improvement in S&OP.